ianhellstrom/rtfd/source/sql/subqueries.rst

 Before the advent of factored subqueries, developers were often told that `global temporary tables`_ were the cure for bad subquery performance.
 That is no longer the case because either Oracle already materializes the factored subquery or you can force Oracle do to so with ``/*+ materialize */``.
-Similarly, you can provide the hint ``/*+ cache */``, so that Oracle caches the factored subquery, which can improve performance when the SQL statement accesses the factored subquery more than once.
+Similarly, you can provide the hint ``/*+ CACHE */``, so that Oracle caches the factored subquery, which can improve performance when the SQL statement accesses the factored subquery more than once.
 As of Oracle Database 12c, there is a session variable ``temp_undo_enabled`` that allows you to `use the TEMP rather than the UNDO tablespace`_ for temporary tables, materializations, and factored subqueries.

 The only reason you may *not always* want to use factored subqueries is that in certain DML statements only inline views are permitted.